zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 ---
+docs: DOCS-588
+doctypes:
+- ''
 title: GlobalConfiguration Resource

-description: "The GlobalConfiguration resource allows you to define the global configuration parameters of the Ingress Controller."
+toc: true
 weight: 2000
-doctypes: [""]
-toc: true
-docs: "DOCS-588"
 ---

-The GlobalConfiguration resource allows you to define the global configuration parameters of the Ingress Controller.
+The GlobalConfiguration resource allows you to define the global configuration parameters of NGINX Ingress Controller.
 The resource is implemented as a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 The resource supports configuring listeners for TCP and UDP load balancing.
-Listeners are required by [TransportServer resources](/nginx-ingress-controller/configuration/transportserver-resource) and can be used to configure custom listerners for VirtualServers as specified [here](/nginx-ingress-controller/tutorials/virtual-server-with-custom-listener-ports).
+Listeners are required by [TransportServer resources]({{< relref "/configuration/transportserver-resource.md" >}}) and can be used to [configure custom listeners for VirtualServers]({{< relref "tutorials/virtual-server-with-custom-listener-ports" >}}).

 ## Prerequisites

-When [installing](/nginx-ingress-controller/installation/installation-with-manifests) the Ingress Controller, you need to reference a GlobalConfiguration resource in the [`-global-configuration`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-global-configuration) command-line argument.
-The Ingress Controller only needs one GlobalConfiguration resource.
+When [installing NGINX Ingress Controller using Manifests]({{< relref "/installation/installing-nic/installation-with-manifests.md" >}}), you need to reference a GlobalConfiguration resource in the [`-global-configuration`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-global-configuration) command-line argument.
+NGINX Ingress Controller only needs one GlobalConfiguration resource.

 ## GlobalConfiguration Specification